pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

 An event loop is well, a loop!
-I don't want to go into too much details, but if you're interested, look at this [toy reimplementation of the asyncio event loop in Python][2] which explains very nicely how we can write an event loop step by step.
+I don't want to go into too much details, but if you're interested, look at this [toy reimplementation of an event loop in Python][2] which explains very nicely how we can write an event loop step by step.
 However, for our purposes you only need to know this: